 If the facts in the Complaint (1) fail to allege a violation of the Code, (2) allege a violation of only state ethics laws, or (3) a violation of the Code that occurred wholly outside the statute of limitations, the Ethics Director may, with notice to the Complaints and Referrals Committee and the approval of its Chair, return the Complaint to the Complainant with notice pursuant to Rule 6(b).
-Complaints need not be as precise as would be required by the rules of civil procedure in a court of law and shall be deemed sufficient for purposes of Rule 6(a) if the Complainant sufficiently alleges facts based upon personal knowledge or information other than hearsay which, liberally construed and if true, would constitute a violation of the Code.
+If the Ethics Director, with approval of the Chair of the Complaints and Referrals Committee, returns a Complaint under this subsection (a), service to the Respondent as outlined in Rule 5(d) above is not required; however, the Ethics Director shall inform the Complaints and Referrals Committee of the decision to return the Complaint.
+Complaints need not be as precise as would be required by the rules of civil procedure in a court of law and shall be deemed sufficient for purposes of Rule 6(a)if the Complainant sufficiently alleges facts based upon personal knowledge or information other than hearsay which, liberally construed and if true, would constitute a violation of the Code.
 For an allegation to be deemed legally sufficient, each element of the Code to be investigated, except elements pertaining to mental state, intent, or knowledge of an individual, must be supported by information in the Complaint that is based on personal knowledge of the Complainant or information other than hearsay.
 A determination that a particular allegation in a Complaint is legally sufficient may be made even when other allegations in the Complaint are determined not to be based upon personal knowledge or information other than hearsay.
 If the facts in the Complaint do not appear to be or are not based upon personal knowledge or information other than hearsay, the Ethics Director shall make a recommendation to the Complaints and Referrals Committee pursuant to Rule 6(e) that the Committee find the Complaint to be insufficient and dismiss the Complaint.